Kitten with infected eye rescued from near-death

 “We know her life hung by a thread when we first collected her, so to see her playing at her fosterer’s and hear how she’s enjoying life now is both poignant and life-affirming.
 Our little Rosie has been a real-life phoenix rising from the ashes.”

 Susan Atkins, Veterinary Surgeon at Spinney Veterinary Hospital, added: “Rosie is an incredibly lucky kitten.
 She would not have survived the night if she had not been found and rushed to Spinney Vets by Teresa.

 “She required emergency treatment to stabilise her condition before she was strong enough to have the surgery to remove her badly damaged eye.
 We are all so thrilled that she has recovered so well and found a loving home.”

-Now 13 weeks old Rosie has settled in her new home in Northampton and been renamed Tinkerbell.
+Now 13 weeks old, Rosie has settled in her new home in Northampton and has been renamed Tinkerbell.

 For further information about the Northampton Branch and cats in their care visit www.cats.org.uk/northampton

-If you would like to volunteer with Cats Protection, visit www.cats.org.uk/volunteering to find an opportunity in your area.
+If you would like to volunteer with Cats Protection, visit our Volunteering page to find an opportunity in your area.